Washington College of Law Parking Policy

 Parking Permits for WCL Community Members

-All individuals parking on WCL's campus are required to possess and properly display a valid parking permit.
+All individuals parking on WCL's campus (which includes the parking structure at and below Fresh & Green's grocery store) are required to possess and properly display a valid parking permit.
 WCL community members parking at the Nebraska and Katzen Parking Lots may purchase a parking permit or use the pay-as-you-go machines.
 Parking permits are issued by the WCL Facilities Management Office.
 WCL permits are distinct from those issued by the AU Department of Public Safety (DPS).
 American University assumes no liability or responsibility for damage or theft to any vehicle parked in or on University property.

 Rates for parking permits can be found at http://www.wcl.american.edu/facilities/